artistofmind/NetHack-Medieval/README.md

 Game-icons.net has also added lots of content in the last 10 years.
 So while I set out simply to rectify some of these issues, I ended up redoing the entire thing from scratch.
 The result has little in common with NetHack Modern, despite getting most artwork from the same source; hence I’ve called this spinoff NetHack Medieval, instead.
 (Well, back in the day art tended to be more intricate, while most Modern art is comparatively simple; so I reckon the name change is only appropriate. 🤷)

 FWIW, Fandom’s [map of the default tileset](https://nethack.fandom.com/wiki/Tileset#Default_tileset) is incomplete, and their [list of tiles](https://nethack.fandom.com/wiki/List_of_vanilla_NetHack_tiles) is slightly out of order.
-To be sure mine were exactly right, I tested everything myself in game, using the latest version of NetHack.
+To be sure mine were exactly right, I tested everything myself in game, using the latest version of _NetHack_.
 All of this research & editing took me about a month, so you’re welcome!

 ---